Activation-synthesis hypothesis: Background

 With the advancement of brain imaging technology, the sleep-waking cycle can be studied as never before.
 The brain can be objectively quantified and identified as being in either one of three states: awake, REM sleep, and NREM sleep due to these advanced methods of measurement.
 It has been shown that global deactivation of the brain from waking state to NREM sleep occurs, and a subsequent reactivation during REM sleep, to a degree greater than during waking.
 Consciousness and its substates, primary consciousness and secondary consciousness, play a part in identifying the state of the brain.
 Primary consciousness is the simple awareness of perception and emotion; that is, the awareness of the world via advanced visual and motor coordination information your brain receives.
 Secondary consciousness is an advanced state that includes both primary consciousness and abstract analysis, or thinking, and metacognitive components, or the awareness of being aware.
 Most animals show some stages of primary consciousness, but only humans have been experimentally shown to experience secondary consciousness.
 The cycle of waking-NREM-REM sleep is essential to mental health of mammals.
 It has been shown through experimentation that animals subjected to inability to enter REM sleep show an immediate attempt to quickly enter REM stages and long-term effects on motor coordination and habitual motor habits, eventually leading to the death of the animal.
 It has also been shown that homeothermic animals might require sleep to maintain body weight and temperature.

-Background

 Waking

 The waking consciousness is the awareness of the world, our bodies, and ourselves.
 This includes humans experiencing the awareness of being aware of ourselves, an intrinsic ability to humans.
 It's the ability to look in a mirror and know that you are looking at yourself, and not just another human being.
 Wakefulness allows the distinction between tasks and default brain states, and also distinguishes between background and foreground processing.
 Being awake allows the person to not only be aware of themselves and the world, but also to have conscious motor coordination and understand the difference between need and want that comes from secondary consciousness.